dadmars/notes/net/rfc1853_ip_in_ip_tunnel.md

    Type Of Service  copied from the inner IP header.
 Optionally,
                     another TOS may be used between cooperating peers.

-                    This is in keeping with the transparency principle that if the user was expecting a given level of service, then the tunnel should provide the same service.
-However, some tunnels may be constructed specifically to provide a different level of service as a matter of policy.

    Identification   A new number is generated for each outer IP header.

                     The encapsulated datagram may have already been